-VisionCorps (the Organization) is a Pennsylvania nonprofit corporation providing a variety of employment, educational, clinical, and social services to sight impaired individuals in Lancaster, Lebanon, Chester, and York Counties, and offers employment opportunities in Pennsylvania.
+VisionCorps (the Organization) is a Pennsylvania nonprofit corporation providing a variety of employment, educational, clinical, and social services to sight impaired individuals in Adams, Lancaster, Lebanon, Chester, and York Counties, and offers employment opportunities in Pennsylvania, Little Rock, Arkansas, and remote professional positions.
 The Organization's primary sources of revenue are enterprise group sales and public contributions and grants.

-On July 31, 2023, the Organization entered into a Letter of Intent with Winston-Salem Industries for the Blind, d/b/a IFB Solutions (IFB) for the purchase of substantially all of the assets utilized in IFB's paper product business and certain real property associated therewith, located in Little Rock, Arkansas.
-The purchase was finalized on September 29, 2023.
+On September 29, 2023, the Organization finalized the purchase of substantially all of the assets utilized in Winston-Salem Industries for the Blind, d/b/a IFB Solutions (IFB) paper product business and certain real property associated therewith, located in Little Rock, Arkansas.
 The total purchase price, combined with broker fees and other settlement costs amounted to \$5,824,234.
-The Organization intends to expand its current operations to this facility beginning in the 2024 fiscal year.
+The Organization expanded its current operations to this facility beginning the year ended September 30, 2024.